Kosher Food and Wine Experience KFWE 2013

 Posted on 10th of February, 2013 by Lévana

-The perfect foodie dream: All your favorite wines and food, with many new exciting additions each year, are displayed and generously offered in the magnificent Pier 60, which accommodates over a thousand guests each year.
+The perfect foodie dream: All your favorite Kosher Food and wine, with many new exciting Kosher Food additions each year, are displayed and generously offered in the magnificent Pier 60, which accommodates over a thousand guests each year.
 This year KFWE 2013 had a good problem: they sold out really fast, and several of my friends’ requests for putting in a good word for them so they could get tickets didn’t help.
 What better proof could there be for their growing popularity?

 I will only mention the food, leaving the beautiful wines to the experts who speak wine-ese so fluently.
 I must have missed quite a few goodies when I got full and couldn’t put another morsel in my mouth, still you will get a good idea of what a good place Kosher dining occupies on the scene.

 Basil Restaurant.
 I didn’t see all of their listed selection, and only sampled the Crudo: Artic char, kirby pickle with salmon roe, avocado mousse and jalapeno.
 Cool, funky and fun.

 Citron and Rose Restaurant in Philadelphia.
 Smoked Kasha, wild Mushroom and Potato Knish.
 What fun!
 By the talented chef Michael Solomonov.
 Chef Michael, I am so excited to be on the same panel you will be, at the Isabella Freedman Food Conference, May 17-19.
 Looking forward to preparing some good eats with you!

 ETC Steakhouse: Teaneck New Jersey.
 Not sure what I tasted, like a stew, very good flavor, but it was very saucy, and could use a little longer cooking time to make it perfectly tender.